Server API#

 Model support#

-is used as default model in all runtimes.
-Due to the limitation of some runtime, not every runtime supports all nine models.
-Please also note that different model give different size of output dimensions.
+Please also note that different models give different sizes of output dimensions.
 This will affect your downstream applications.
 For example, switching the model from one to another make your embedding incomparable, which breaks the downstream applications.
-Here is a list of supported models of each runtime and its corresponding size:
+Below is a list of supported models of each runtime and its corresponding size.

 ---|---|---|---|---|